qinghao1/gojek/README.md

 2. Change the appropriate values in /config/deploy.rb, then push to repo
     1. Server IP and port
     2. Repo URL
 3. On development computer, run

         bundle exec cap production deploy:initial
-(For future deployments, leave out the :initial)

 4. SSH into production server and run the following commands:

 	sudo rm /etc/nginx/sites-enabled/default